Career Plan for Fiction Writers

 time.
 Don't place all your bets in one basket.

-- Keep your day job until your writing income is STEADY enough
+- Pursuing a career in writing may mean more than just altering your tax preparation methods.
+Keep your day job until your writing income is STEADY enough

 and HIGH enough to pay all your bills and then some.